beautifulentropy/grpseetoy/README.md

 ## Example Output

-Here you can watch server and client negotiate a connection, then the server close the connection after 30 seconds of inactivity, followed by the client succesfully reconnecting.
+Here you can watch server and client negotiate a connection, then the server close the connection after 30 seconds of inactivity (+/- 10% jitter), followed by the client succesfully reconnecting.

 ### Server